Next.js Server

 createNextRouter

-is a function that takes a router and a complete router, and creates endpoints, with the correct methods, paths and callbacks.
+is a function that takes a contract and a complete router, and creates endpoints, with the correct methods, paths and callbacks.

 JSON Query Parameters